redshoga/gatsby-blog-template/README.md

 - Deploy storybook files to Netlify (by Netlify) (Optional)
 - Deploy web to Firebase Hosting (by Gatsby Cloud)

-### on Update contents on Contentful

-- Deploy trigger run to Gatsby Cloud (by Contentful)

 ## License